Accenture/mercury-nodejs/guides/CHAPTER-2.md

 npm run build
 ```

+When you build the example app using "npm run build", the "preload" step will execute the
+"generate-preloader.js" script to generate the `preload.ts` class in the "src/preload" folder.
-The "build" command will generate the "dist" folder containing the executable "javascript" files.
+Then it will generate the "dist" folder containing the executable "javascript" files.

 ## Running the hello world application